 I have clear memories of being eight, when I used to spend hours with my mom’s old cassette recorder, making up stories.
 I started journaling at the age of 9 in a Hello Kitty diary, writing about how stupid I thought my siblings were and taping my parakeets’ feathers and seeds to the page.
 As a high schooler when my only escape from a school that spent more time policing kids than getting them excited about learning, I escaped my boredom by joining the drama club, and writing every nuance about the characters I played on stage.

 My real headlong fall into writing did not happen until I moved to New York to start school and study acting at NYU.
 Having come from a town of about 100,000 in dry Southern Colorado, my brain did something of a backflip when I had to call Manhattan home, and has never recovered.
 I was 18 and suddenly the only way I knew how to manage the stimulation of the city, its inspiring arts scene, growing up, the endless boy crushes, and figuring out what my passions really were, was to write pages upon pages of poetry.
 Most of it sucks.
 I mean, what can you expect from an 18 year-old?

 The thing was, my relationship with writing started then, and though we have spent some years apart from each other, it has still always been something I’ve always done for reasons I just can never explain if someone asks why I write.

 My file cabinet is overflowing with stories in various stages of completion, from ideas frantically scrabbled on a napkin to polished drafts that are taking some time off from my brain.
-There are files of the poetry I mentioned, short stories, plenty of unfinished ideas, and plays and screenplays.
+There are files of the poetry I mentioned, short stories, plenty of unfinished ideas, and plays and oh so many screenplays.